 Mean score of companies in the Textile Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, LPP S.A. reported total carbon emissions of approximately 2,653,145,820 kg CO2e.
 This figure includes Scope 1 emissions of about 13,762,350 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 7,827,650 kg CO2e, mainly from purchased electricity.
-The majority of their emissions, around 2,631,555,830 kg CO2e, fall under Scope 3, which encompasses indirect emissions from their value chain, including purchased goods and services, employee commuting, and the use of sold products.
+The majority of their emissions, around 2,631,555,830 kg CO2e, fall under Scope 3, which encompasses a wide range of activities including purchased goods and services, employee commuting, and downstream transportation.
 Comparatively, in 2022, LPP's total emissions were about 2,880,640,390 kg CO2e, indicating a reduction in emissions from the previous year.
-The breakdown for 2022 shows Scope 1 emissions at approximately 4,420,670 kg CO2e, Scope 2 at about 10,267,110 kg CO2e, and Scope 3 at around 2,865,952,620 kg CO2e.
+The breakdown for 2022 shows Scope 1 emissions at approximately 4,420,670 kg CO2e, Scope 2 emissions at about 10,267,110 kg CO2e, and Scope 3 emissions at around 2,865,952,620 kg CO2e.
 Despite these figures, LPP S.A. has not set specific reduction targets or initiatives as part of their climate commitments, nor do they appear to be part of any recognised climate pledges such as the Science Based Targets initiative (SBTi).
 The absence of documented reduction targets suggests a need for further commitment to climate action within the industry context.
-Overall, LPP S.A. continues to monitor and report its emissions across all scopes, reflecting a growing awareness of the importance of sustainability in the fashion industry.
+Overall, LPP S.A. demonstrates a significant carbon footprint, particularly in Scope 3 emissions, which highlights the importance of addressing emissions across the entire value chain to achieve meaningful climate impact.

 Access structured emissions data, company-specific emission factors, and source documents